frequency-chain/frequency/designdocs/capacity_staking_rewards.md

 ```
 Say total staked token is 100k FRQCY, there are 25 stakers, and Moby staker has staked 20k FRQCY.
 The reward pool starts at 125k/100k  = 1.25 FRQCY to spread among 25 stakers based on their stake.

 Moby account unstakes 10k FRQCY, which drops staked token by 10%.
 The new reward pool is (90,000 + 25,000) / 100,000 = 1.15 FRQCY to spread among the stakers.
-This causes the Reward Pool to go down by 12%, which is much larger than 0.01%), so a new entry is pushed into the RewardPool history.
+This causes the Reward Pool to go down by 12%, i.e. >0.01%, so a new entry is pushed into the RewardPool history.

 ```rust
 /// A queue of the last `RewardsPoolHistoryMaxDepth` RewardsPoolParameters.